What is regression testing?

 Regression Testing means testing the software application when it undergoes a code change to ensure that new code has not affected other parts of the Software.

 Regression testing is a type of testing executed to check whether a code has not changed the existing functionality of the application.

-Differences between the re-testing and Regression Testing are
+Differences between the Re-testing and Regression Testing are as follows: